 It is after this check that you will get your deposit back.
 You may have been wiping the floor for hours; the next day, you may have rubbed the bathroom until you faint.
 You may have even washed all the stains on the carpet in the living room and the windows, but the landlord can always find other gaps during the inspection.
 This can cost you the deposit.

 Remember that if you rent a home through an agency, the check-up could get rough and thorough.
 In this case, professionals – tenancy or rental agents – will evaluate your End of Tenancy Cleaning results.
 Usually, they are more demanding than landlords.

 End of Tenancy Cleaning obligation – how to handle it perfectly

 So it is your responsibility to clear the property before leaving.
 End of Tenancy Cleaning itself is a standard for cleaning the property.
 This will fulfil your obligation.
 But to perfect it, that is, to avoid further problems with your landlord and get your money back, you will need to do more.

 There are two options:

-- Option 1 assumes that you can handle the task yourself, but responsibly and with considerable effort and time.
-This is a kind of DIY EOT project where you should involve the whole family if you need help from friends, colleagues and neighbors.
-It is imperative that you checklist yourself so you do not forget an important room, so you do not miss a spot to achieve the desired result.
-If you are far from the definition of a cleaner, it is very likely that you do not have the necessary equipment for EOT.
-In this case, it is a good idea to buy - detergents, special equipment and so on, as well as supplies such as a sponge, mop, towels, and even borrow cleaning supplies.
-Spend at least two days just for EOT.
-Otherwise, your efforts will be in vain.
+You can handle the task responsibly and with considerable effort and time.
+This is a kind of DIY EOT project where you should involve the whole family if you need help from friends, colleagues and neighbours.
+You must check yourself so you do not forget a critical room and do not miss a spot to achieve the desired result.

 What are the benefits of having a professional cleaning service if you are a tenant and are obliged to do End of Tenancy Cleaning?